bigbio/quantms/docs/introduction.rst

 Workflow-based analysis
 -----------------------

-While there exist tools for the analysis of shotgun proteomics data (like MaxQuant TODO cite), most of these tools are designed as single-tiered/monolithic software application where tasks cannot be distributed or evaluated separately, therefore limiting the scalability and reproducibility of the data analysis [RIVEROL2020]_.
+While there exist tools for the analysis of shotgun proteomics data like MaxQuant [Cox2008]_, most of these tools are designed as single-tiered/monolithic software application where tasks cannot be distributed or evaluated separately, therefore limiting the scalability and reproducibility of the data analysis [RIVEROL2020]_.
-The different sub-workflows of the `quantms workflow <https://github.com/bigbio/quantms>`_ on the other hand enable the distribution of all the different steps of a peptide identification and quantification workflow in cloud or HPC environments through the usage of nextflow (TODO cite).
+The different sub-workflows of the `quantms workflow <https://github.com/bigbio/quantms>`_ on the other hand enable the distribution of all the different steps of a peptide identification and quantification workflow in cloud or HPC environments through the usage of nextflow [DI2017]_.
 It also features rich quality control reports and different methods for automated downstream statistical post-processing including reports on significance analysis for differential expression which all can be emailed to you after successful completion of the pipeline.
-The workflow can be configured solely by an SDRF input file for easy one-command-reanalyses of PRIDE datasets but also offers extensive configurability on either a web-based or a guided command-line interface provided through its integration into nf-core (TODO cite).
+The workflow can be configured solely by an SDRF input file for easy one-command-reanalyses of PRIDE datasets but also offers extensive configurability on either a web-based or a guided command-line interface provided through its integration into nf-core [EWELS2020]_.
 The membership in nf-core additionally secures best practices of open and collaborative development of the pipeline including continuous testing after every contribution.
-The used software is strictly versioned through the exclusive usage of (bio-)conda packages (TODO cite) whose association with the biocontainer ecosystem (TODO cite) also allows us to provide a workflow profile for several containerization software's (like docker, singularity, podman, etc.).
+The used software is strictly versioned through the exclusive usage of (bio-)conda packages whose association with the biocontainer ecosystem [DA2017]_ also allows us to provide a workflow profile for several containerization software's (like docker, singularity, podman, etc.).
 Containerization ensures an even more reproducible environment for your analyses.
-The pipeline can easily be supervised on-the-fly via nf-tower (TODO link).
+The pipeline can easily be supervised on-the-fly `via nf-tower <https://cloud.tower.nf/>`_.
 Failed runs can be debugged by investigating the rich pipeline execution reports.

 |